kaloyan-marinov/goal-tracker/README.md

 # `2021/02/03/06_47/26/backend/move-the-configuration-to-a-separate-module`

-This branch has, somewhat frustratingly, re-introduced subtle differences between the different ways of running the tests:
+This branch has, somewhat frustratingly, re-introduced moderately-significant differences between the different ways of running the tests:

 1. the statement under (a) in the previous section applies also to this branch